Do MLLMs Exhibit Human-like Perceptual Behaviors? HVSBench: A Benchmark for MLLM Alignment with Human Perceptual Behavior: Introduction

-This brings us to a fundamental question: \textit{Do MLLMs perceive the world in the same way as humans do?} More specifically, \textit{do MLLMs fixate on similar regions of interest within an image or follow a similar temporal order as the HVS when perceiving an image? } Humans can effortlessly identify objects that capture their attention and perform visual searches based on context.
+This brings us to a fundamental question: \textit{Do MLLMs perceive the world in the same way as humans do?} More specifically, \textit{do MLLMs fixate on similar regions of interest within an image or follow a similar temporal order as the HVS when perceiving an image? } Humans can easily identify objects that capture their attention and perform visual searches based on context.
 However, in real-world scenarios, MLLMs often perceive visual information differently.
-For instance, in the first image of Fig.~\ref{fig:teaser_all}, if we ask, \textit{``Which object is the most visually prominent?''}, most people would choose the left person, while MLLMs identify the van.
+For instance, in the first image of Fig.~\ref{fig:teaser_all}, if we ask, \textit{``Which object is the most visually prominent?''}, most people would choose the \ysqq{center giraffe, while MLLMs identify the right one}.
 Similarly, when searching for a chair in the second image, humans tend to first identify related objects (\eg, a table) and use contextual cues to help locate the chair (\eg, chairs are often near tables), while MLLMs may point to irrelevant areas.
-Therefore, we propose using various questions to assess MLLMs' alignment across different HVS fields.

-However, there has been limited research on how current MLLMs align with the HVS.
-Evaluating this alignment presents significant challenges.
-On the one hand, existing public vision-language datasets are primarily designed to assess model's performance on specific tasks, offering little insight into its alignment with HVS.
+However, there has been limited research and challenges on how current MLLMs align with the HVS.
+On the one hand, existing public vision-language datasets are primarily designed to assess model performance on specific tasks, offering little insight into their alignment with HVS.
 On the other hand, traditional HVS research has largely focused on low-level, vision-only domains~\cite{pei2022oqtr}, often evaluating models based on masks or heatmaps, making it difficult to assess MLLMs where the primary output is text rather than visual data.